STILLS ON FLICKR

 AMANDA PECHARSKY (Title Design/Visual Effects)

-Amanda Pecharsky is a Motion Graphics Designer based in New York City, as well as the Senior Video Designer for Viacom's Creative Services Video Production Group.
+Amanda Pecharsky is a Motion Graphics Designer based in New York City, as well as the Senior Video Designer for Viacom’s Catalyst creative and strategy group.
 A graduate of the School of Visual Arts Computer Art Department, her animation Modern Romance won an Outstanding Achievement Award in Computer Art from SVA and went on to be selected for Siggraph MetroCAF 2005, among other international film festivals.
 Amanda has created animations for Lavazza Coffee, Crunch Gym, Minute Maid, and Miller Lite, and with Viacom she has worked with a range of clients including (RED), Hope for Haiti Now, and March of Dimes.
 She also designed and created the opening title sequence for the award-winning feature film Sneakers & Soul by Emergency Poncho Productions.

 BEIGELMAN, FEINER & FELDMAN, P.C.
 (Legal Counsel)